algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 ### Pointer types:

-In Rust, pointer types are represented by the & operator, followed by the type of the data that the pointer points to.
+In Rust, pointer types are represented by the & operator, followed by the type of data that the pointer points to.

 ```Rust
 let x = 5;
 let x_ptr: &i32 = &x;
 ```

-In C, pointer types are represented by the * operator, followed by the type of the data that the pointer points to.
+In C, pointer types are represented by the * operator, followed by the type of data that the pointer points to.

 ```C
 int x = 5;